Beverly R. Wellford: Personal life

+The Beverley Randolph Wellford name was used for multiple generations, with a third great-grandson born in 1957 being the sixth of the name (Armistead-Robert-John-Beverley V-Beverley VI).

+Professional career

 In 1851, he was elected president of the Virginia Medical Association.
 During 1852-53, he served as sixth president of the American Medical Association.
 He was named professor of materia medica and therapeutics for the Medical College of Virginia in 1854; a chair he held until he retired in 1868 as professor emeritus.
 His elder son, John S. Wellford, succeeded his position at the College.
 Following a stroke that left him paralyzed, Beverly Wellford battled a protracted illness, before dying in Richmond, Virginia, on December 27, 1870.